danpeirce/danpeirce.github.io/2017/testTrinketM0/testing.md

 ## Alternate example Program that Generates a Ramp

-The documentation provided for the Trinket M0 contains a small program specifically made for creating a ramp without other features.
+The documentation provided for the Trinket M0 contains a small CircuitPython program specifically made for creating a ramp without other features.
 Note that the preloaded demo program also does several other things.
 This program is specific to creating a signal out.
 This runs faster.
 It could be sped up more by incrementing **i** in larger steps (instead of 64 steps a smaller number of steps could be used).